Completing the enumeration of inversion sequences avoiding one or two patterns of length 3: Generating functions

 \end{conj} \begin{conj} The ordinary generating function $F$ of $\I(102, 201)$ is algebraic with minimal polynomial

 \end{conj} \begin{conj} The ordinary generating function $F$ of $\I(102, 210)$ is algebraic with minimal polynomial

 \end{conj} We prove Conjectures \ref{conj102+201} and \ref{conj102+210} by calculating the generating functions of $\I(102, 201)$ and $\I(102, 210)$, in Theorems \ref{thmGF102+201} and \ref{thmGF102+210} below.
 In a personal communication, Pantone proves Conjecture \ref{conj000+102} by calculating the generating function of $\I(000, 102)$, using a system of equations we derived from the succession rule $\Omega_{\{000,102\}}$ of Theorem \ref{thm000+102}.
-This requires some more advanced methods than the two cases detailed below.
+We present this proof in the appendix.

 Pantone also has a conjecture in \cite{Pantone201+210} about inversion sequences avoiding the patterns 010 and 102. \begin{conj} The ordinary generating function $F$ of $\I(010, 102)$ is algebraic with minimal polynomial